carpentries/instructor-training/_episodes/14-learning-objectives.md

 [writing and using good learning outcomes]({{ page.root }}/files/papers/baume-learning-outcomes-2009.pdf) is a good longer discussion of these issues.

+Here are three exercises to help you feel more comfortable reading, writing, and using learning objectives as part of your teaching practice.

 > ## Identify the Bloom's level of the these learning objectives
 >
 > In the chat window, state the corresponding level of Bloom's taxonomy for the following learning objectives: